Get to Know Brooke VanDevelder

 What’s your name and current title?

-*Amber here, I like to call Brooke Our Secret Weapon… she’s actually our Lead Designer/Illustrator as well as a Jack-of-all-trades.
+*Amber here; I like to call Brooke Our Secret Weapon… she’s our Lead Designer/Illustrator and a Jack-of-all-trades.

 How would you describe yourself?

-I’m an adaptable and artistic spirit always hunting for the next side adventure to complete.
-In my free time, I love to illustrate, travel and harass my cat while binging anything from the horror genre.
+I’m an adaptable and artistic spirit, always hunting for thefollowingt side adventure to complete.
+In my free time, I love to illustrate, travel, and harass my cat while binging on anything from the horror genre.
 My love language is sarcasm.

 Describe your job in 100 words or less.

-My job includes visual problem solving through various skillsets including high end retouching, photoshopping, composite and collage, illustration, graphic design, gif creation and video editing.
+My job involves visual problem-solving through various skill sets, including high-end retouching, photoshopping, composite and collage, illustration, graphic design, GIF creation, and video editing.

 What’s your favorite part of working remotely?

-The eternal battle of keeping my cat, Claude off my keyboard.
-Moreover, the flexibility to create my own work schedule that aligns with my most productive times so I can produce my best and most efficient work.
+The eternal battle of keeping my cat, Claude, off my keyboard.
+Moreover, I have the flexibility to create a work schedule that aligns with my most productive times so I can produce my best and most efficient work.

 What does your ideal workday look like?

-A quick workout and meditation prior to sitting down which energizes and grounds me.
-Then tackling the hardest task first like illustration or strategy and ending the day with basic retouching or video editing that requires less intense focus.
+I do a quick workout and meditation before sitting down, which energizes and grounds me.
+Then, I tackle the hardest task first, like illustration or strategy, and end the day with basic retouching or video editing, which requires less intense focus.

 What work do you enjoy doing the most?

-My determination to always keep improving, inspiration from other illustrators, designers and creatives and the love of expressing an idea or part of myself without the use of words.
+I am determined to keep improving, and I am inspired by other illustrators, designers, and creatives.
+I love expressing an idea or part of myself without using words.

 Which tools are essential to your work as an artist?

-Photoshop is my ride or die.
-But Adobe Illustrator, Indesign, After Effects, Premiere Pro, Procreate and Canva are amazing tools as well.
+Photoshop is my ride-or-die tool, but Adobe Illustrator, Indesign, After Effects, Premiere Pro, Procreate, and Canva are also amazing tools.

-My iPad pro is a phenomenal travel companion when i’m not at my desk using Wacom Intuos tablet and tablet monitor.
-But sometimes you can’t beat the tried and true pen and paper.
-Shout out to Micron and Bienfang’s bristol paper for fueling my love of traditional art-making during inktober.
+My iPad Pro is a phenomenal travel companion when I’m not at my desk using my Wacom Intuos tablet and tablet monitor.
+But sometimes, you can’t beat the tried-and-true pen and paper.
+Shout out to Micron and Bienfang’s Bristol paper for fueling my love of art-making during Inktober.

-It depends on my mood or what phase of my artmaking journey I was in.
-Currently its excessive layers of linework and color gradients made in photoshop.
-Which you can check out at www.vandevelder.com but my first love was oil painting followed by pen and ink drawings.
+It depends on my mood or what stage of my artmaking journey I am in.
+Currently, it’s excessive layers of linework and color gradients made in Photoshop, which you can check out at www.vandevelder.com.
+However, my first love was oil painting, followed by pen-and-ink drawings.

 What is your favorite piece of art?

-When looking at the final result of all my work its near impossible to pick, they all show their own learning curves to me but the one I had most fun creating was an illustration for Washington Post for a film critics review of various films with the criterion that the characters are in traveling in constant, restless motion.
+When looking at the final result of all my work, it’s nearly impossible to pick.
+They all show their own learning curves to me, but the one I had the most fun creating was an illustration for the Washington Post, a film critic’s review of various films, with the criterion that the characters are traveling in constant, restless motion.

-My work has a lot of energy and movement through intricate line-work so the art director choosing me for this project was so perfect.
+My work has a lot of energy and movement through inline work, so the art director’s choice of me for this project was perfect.
 It was an invitation to lean into and push my strengths further.
 It was featured in their top illustrations of 2021.

 OTHER ARTISTS FAVORITES:

-I’m obsessed with Victo Ngai’s breathtakingly intricate work and how she can effortlessly balance so many components and colors into one composition blows me away.
+I’m obsessed with Victo Ngai’s breathtakingly intricate work.
+It’s fantastic how she effortlessly balances so many components and colors into one composition.

-Rich Kelly’s signature askew style characters are visually delicious.
-True eye candy and when he adds warped perspective backgrounds and intricate hand lettering, its chefs kiss.
+Rich Kelly’s signature askew-style characters are visually delicious.
+It’s eye candy, and when he adds warped perspective backgrounds and intricate hand lettering, it chefs kiss.
 This man can draw.

 Cite an instance from your own life that served as inspiration.

 Overseas travel is and has been an inspiration for a long time.
-My love of drawing portraits and unique real-life characters was fueled by my exposure to parts of the world that are so vastly different from my own.
+My love of drawing portraits and unique real-life characters was fueled by my exposure to parts of the world that vastly differ from mine.

-I remember spending full days at a time just wandering around Bangkok or Paris and snapping reference photos of people and combining them with the equally fascinating architectural aspects of their city.
+I remember spending full days at a time just wandering around Bangkok or Paris, snapping reference photos of people and combining them with the equally fascinating architectural aspects of their cities.

 What particular event in your life has been fundamental in shaping you?

-There’s no one major event but a culmination of many that share the same common denominator; fear.
-Knowing when I sign up for something, it will absolutely terrify me but in the end I will come out stronger than I was before.
-Most recently competing in a pole competition, with sheer terror driving me to practice harder and more efficiently than I ever had before and winning 1st place was proof to myself that not only can I do something scary but become a major contender against other phenomenal athletes.
+There’s no one major event but a culmination of many that share the same common denominator: fear.
+Knowing that when I sign up for something, I will terrify myself, but in the end, I will become stronger than before.
+Most recently, I competed in a pole competition, with sheer terror driving me to practice harder and more efficiently than I ever had before.
+Winning 1st place was proof to myself that not only could I do something scary but also become a major contender against other phenomenal athletes.

-Traveling to Europe by myself for the first time and stumbling through awkward French conversation or getting lost in Thailand but realizing, that’s part of the journey.
-Similar to artmaking, you have to be ok with getting lost in the process of creating because it’s messy but with determination and experimentation you eventually find your way.
+I traveled to Europe by myself for the first time, stumbled through awkward French conversations, or got lost in Thailand, but I realized that’s part of the journey to artmaking.
+You must be okay with getting lost in creating because it’s messy, but you eventually find your way with determination and experimentation.

 Which of your earliest memories is the fondest?

-Being an only child, I spent a lot of time by myself, which could become isolating and lonely but other days were truly magical.
-I remember spending most of my time experimenting with any creative outlet I could get my hands on.
-Writing, drawing, music without any outcome in mind just raw creativity.
+Being an only child, I spent a lot of time by myself, which could become isolating and lonely, but other days were truly magical.
+I remember spending most of my time experimenting with any creative outlet I could get my hands on: writing, drawing, and music, without any outcome in mind, just raw creativity.

 What song motivates you?